Tennessee Titans: Jacksonville Jaguars

 The rivalry with the Jaguars began in 1995 when the Titans were the Houston Oilers.
 The rivalry was heated in the late 1990s and early 2000s due to the success of both franchises at the time, including a season in which Jacksonville went 14–2 and Tennessee went 13–3.
 That season, all three of Jacksonville's losses, including the playoffs, came against the Titans, who played that year in Super Bowl XXXIV.
 The rivalry cooled when both teams experienced misfortune in the late 2000s to early 2010s, but both teams ended lengthy playoff droughts in 2017.
 As of the 2024 season, the Titans lead the all-time series 35–26.

 Houston Texans

 The Titans’ rivalry with the Houston Texans is more prevalent in Houston due to the Titans having previously played in the city.
 The Titans dominated the rivalry in the early 2000s, but the series has since evened out in the 2010s.
-As of the 2024 season, the Titans lead the all-time series 24–22.
+As of the 2025 season, the all-time series is tied, 24–24.